 Anti-globalization protestors were by no means united in their cause.
 There were also strong concerns that export manufacturing in developing countries was bad for the environment.
 Again, the issue is whether these concerns should be addressed by tying environmental standards into trade negotiations, and the open question is whether this can be done without destroying the export industries in developing countries.

-Finally, globalization raises questions of cultural independence and national sovereignty.
+Globalization raises questions of cultural independence and national sovereignty.
 Specifically, many are disturbed by the WTO’s ability to overturn laws which do not seem to be trade restrictions, but which nonetheless have trade impacts.
 This point highlights the difficulty of advancing trade liberalization when the clear impediments to trade—tariffs or quotas—have been removed, yet national policies regarding industry promotion or labor and environmental standards still need to be reformed.

 The final section of the chapter examines the link between trade and the environment.
 In general, production and consumption can cause environmental damage.
 Yet, as a country’s GDP per capita grows, the environmental damage done first grows and then eventually declines as the country gets rich enough to begin to protect the environment.
 As trade has lifted incomes of some countries, it may have been bad for the environment—but largely by making poor countries richer, an otherwise good thing.
 In theory, there could be a concern of “pollution havens” where countries with low environmental standards attract “dirty” industries.
 There is relatively little evidence of this phenomenon thus far.
+Furthermore, the pollution in these locations tends to be localized and is therefore better left to national rather than international policy.
+The chapter concludes with a discussion of the cap and trade system for greenhouse gases (an example of transboundary pollution) currently being debated in the U.S. Congress.
+Part of this policy aimed at reducing carbon emissions is an imposition of a “carbon tariff” on imports from countries that do not have their own carbon taxes.
+Proponents argue that such tariffs are necessary to prevent production from shifting to pollution havens and to reduce the overall level of carbon emissions, while opponents argue that these tariffs are simply more protectionism masquerading as environmental regulation.